AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/destination-delivery.md

 # Destination delivery

 The destination delivery section indicates where exactly the exported data goes and what authentication rule is used in the location where the data will land.

-You are required to specify one or more `destinationServerId`s where the data will be delivered and and authentication rule.
+When configuring a destination, you must specify an authentication rule and one or more `destinationServerId`parameters, corresponding to the destination servers that define where the data will be delivered to.
 In most cases, the authentication rule that you should use is `CUSTOMER_AUTHENTICATION`.

 To understand where this component fits into an integration created with Destination SDK, see the diagram in the [configuration options](../configuration-options.md) documentation or see the following destination configuration overview pages:

 * [Use Destination SDK to configure a streaming destination](../../guides/configure-destination-instructions.md#create-destination-configuration)
 * [Use Destination SDK to configure a file-based destination](../../guides/configure-file-based-destination-instructions.md#create-destination-configuration)

 You can configure destination delivery settings via the `/authoring/destinations` endpoint.
 See the following API reference pages for detailed API call examples where you can configure the components shown in this page.